 - Volcano Village presently has a small, legally recognized historic district.
 According to a 1993 inventory by the Hawai'i State Historic Division, Volcano has a high concentration of historic structures, mostly residential dwellings.
 Most of these are outside of the designated historic district.
 The inventory can serve as a basis for establishing both the boundaries of the Special Design District and the design parameters for development within it.
 A major decision to make, with the involvement of affected property owners and residents, is the extent to which the demolition, renovation and addition to existing historic dwellings will be controlled by design standards, and what those standards will be.
-In addition design standards for new developments need to be identified and described.
-Landscape standards are also appropriate for Volcano, although issues related to lot clearance could also be addressed in regulatory controls other than the Special Design District. - Pāhoa Town has a main street the former highway route before the construction of the by-pass road that still retains much of the original streetwall of plantation-era structures, as well as some significant stand-alone buildings.
+In addition design standards are also appropriate for Volcano, although issues related to lot clearance could also be addressed in regulatory controls other than the Special Design District. - Pāhoa Town has a main street the former highway route before the construction of the by-pass road that still retains much of the original streetwall of plantation-era structures, as well as some significant stand-alone buildings.
 Most of the uses are commercial or civic.
 There has been no historic structure inventory on the scale or level of detail as the Volcano inventory.
 Some of the older buildings in Pāhoa appear to be in deteriorated physical condition.
 Also, Pāhoa does not enjoy the same level of prosperity as Volcano, so a low-interest loan program for businesses and building owners would probably be needed to complement a Special Design District.
 The County has acquired a large tract of land within Pāhoa Town, which presents a significant opportunity for community revitalization and a possible catalyst for economic activity. - Kea'au Town also has roots as a plantation town, but has lost many of the buildings and other physical features of that era.
 Nevertheless, it retains some of the character of an older rural town with the informal arrangement of buildings and scale, roof forms, exterior materials and colors of buildings.
 It also includes some notable landscape features, including mature canopy trees and the line of towering roadside palms between 'Ōla'a Community Center and Kea'au High School.
 As noted earlier, since most of the land in Kea'au is held by a single owner (Shipman Estate), there is an opportunity to carry an integrated design theme throughout the town without necessarily adopting a Special Design District.
-The landowner has retained planning and design consultants who are presently engaged in developing design guidelines.
+The landowner has retained planning and design consultants who are presently engaged in developing design guidelines. - Mountain View-to-Kurtistown is a corridor that includes small settlements dating from plantation days and earlier that have been historically connected to Volcano and Kea'au by transport routes.
+There are still some buildings and small areas where there is evidence of an historic development pattern.
+A limitation is that Highway 11 bisects Mountain View, which makes it difficult to preserve the design integrity of an older settlement.
+The more generic design guidelines for Community Village